-We work on assumptions that someone else is always the problem, but since we fail to think about our own behaviour and that mentality effects change, we will fail to effect any positive change.
-It’s wrong and damaging to shine the torch on others when the problems lie with us.
+Too often, we operate on the assumption that someone else is always the problem, and fail to think about our own behaviour, or consider that mentality effects change.
+If we consistently fall in this trap, we will fail to effect any positive change.
+It’s wrong to shine the torch on others when the problem often lies with us.

-It is the mindset that is made up of thoughts, beliefs and expectations, which is the lens through which we see and think about things.
-It is our life experiences that affect how we live and the decisions we make every day.
-And where we’re responsible for our mentality, making our lives and our relationships better, we don’t.
+It is our mindset, made up of thoughts, beliefs and expectations, which is the lens through which we see and think about things.
+Our life experiences affect how we will live and the decisions we will make every day.

-But our experiences and childhood conditioning is the reason we follow the same unconscious patterns and experiences, think about the same things and why we will fail to make any positive changes.
+Our experiences and childhood conditioning are the reasons we follow the same unconscious patterns and experiences, and why we fail to make any positive changes.

-When we unconsciously live our lives without consciously giving thought to our intentions, our mindset based on our previous experiences, will continue to play out.
-It is because we hear and repeat the same negative past stories over and over that the same negative narrative is reinforced.
+When we unconsciously live our lives without consciously giving thought to our behaviour, our mindset, based on our previous experiences, will remain stagnant.
+It is because we hear and repeat the same negative stories from our past over and over that the same negative narratives are reinforced.

 Whilst that happens, we can never effect positive mental change.